Lime plastering requires patience and a little know-how to achieve beautiful, functional and a long lasting lime plaster finish.

-Lime plastering using traditional lime plaster offers advantages over cement and gypsum based materials for the internal plastering of traditional properties:
+Lime plaster offers advantages over cement and gypsum based materials for the internal plastering of traditional properties:

 - Their porosity allows the structure to “breathe”, therefore minimising moisture build-up in solid walls.

 Check if the building is listed before starting any work.
 You may also need to contact the local authority Conservation Officer to discuss the project before proceeding.

 - 3 mm scat coat of Secil Consolidation Mortar, 5 kg/m²